 At the intersections of mechanics, electronics, and computing—mechatronics specialists create simpler, smarter systems.

-Mechatronics is a multidisciplinary field that combines several types of engineering—electrical, computer, and mechanical—and refers to the skill sets needed in the contemporary, advanced automated manufacturing industry.
+Mechatronics is a multidisciplinary field that refers to the skill sets needed in the contemporary, advanced automated manufacturing industry.
 At the intersection of mechanics, electronics, and computing, mechatronics specialists create simpler, smarter systems.
 Mechatronics is an essential foundation for the expected growth in automation and manufacturing.

-Mechatronics is an industry buzzword synonymous with robotics and electromechanical engineering.
-Robotics, control systems, and electro-mechanical systems fall under mechatronics.
-Like mechanics, robotics, or production equipment?
-Have a knack for creative problem solving?
-Enjoy technical and engineering activities?
+Mechatronics deals with robotics, control systems, and electro-mechanical systems Do you like mechanics, robotics, or production equipment?
+Do you have a knack for creative problem solving?
+Do you enjoy technical and engineering activities?
 Can you work well as a member of a team?
 Mechatronics could be for you.
+Request information today.

 Mechatronics specialists work with massive industrial robots, smaller robots in pick-and-place operations, control systems for bottling or packaging of food and drink products, drones, designing control systems for rides in amusement parks, prototype development.